vict0rsch/deep_learning/useful_resources.md

 	_This is where I started with Deep Learning and I want to **thank [M. Nielsen](http://michaelnielsen.org/)** for his very informative and pedagogical work._

 2. **<http://cs231n.stanford.edu/syllabus.html>** A great set of lessons, from a Python/Numpy introduction to Convolutional Neural Networks.
 It also rapidly mentions other machine learning techniques such as SVMs and kNN.
 You'll find there the slides, **videos** and assignments (notebooks).
 See all the code at **<http://cs231n.github.io/>**

+3. **<https://www.udacity.com/course/deep-learning--ud730>** This is [Google](http://googleresearch.blogspot.mx/2016/01/teach-yourself-deep-learning-with.html)'s Deep Learning MOOC with Udacity.
+They use Tensorflow rather than Theano (of course, TensorFlow it theirs...)  but they do tackle issues that do not depend on your programming framework.
+Moreover, Keras can use TensorFlow as a backend.

 Reading papers
 ---